electricbrass/Cacoco/README.md

 Build it in the same way you build a rust application in your environment of choice, or [I have a Windows precompiled release available](https://github.com/lizzieshinkicker/cacoco/releases).

 ...Yeah, I'll write a better landing page soon, I promise! ^^;;

+---

+Thank you to [NightFright's great work on their SBARDEF mod for Woof for inspiration](https://github.com/NightFright2k19/doom_sbardef), and many many others to help crack the spec sheet.
+I hope this tool makes development easier.